Deformations of Killing spinors on Sasakian and 3-Sasakian manifolds: Preliminaries

 \end{lem}

 We have the decomposition of closed spaces

 with $\EED(g)$ finite dimensional.

 \begin{defn} Let $(M,g)$ be an Einstein manifold.
-The subset of Einstein metrics in the slice $\mathscr{S}_g$ at $g$ is called the \emph{local premoduli space of Einstein structures} and denoted by $\PM(g)$. \end{defn} The local moduli space is $\PM(g)/\Isom(g)$, but it will be more convenient to work with the local premoduli space.
-The following is due to N. Koiso~\cite{Koi80}. \begin{thm} Let $(M,g)$ be an Einstein manifold.
-There is a finite dimensional real analytic submanifold $Z$ of $\mathscr{S}_g$ satisfying: \begin{thmlist} \item The tangent space of $Z$ at $g$ is $\EED(g)$.
+The subset of Einstein metrics in the Ebin slice $\mathscr{S}_g$ (cf.~\cite{Ebi70}) at $g$ is called the \emph{local premoduli space of Einstein structures} and denoted by $\PM(g)$. \end{defn} The local moduli space is $\PM(g)/\Isom(g)$, but it will be more convenient to work with the local premoduli space.